buncombe/iii/contrib/patches/ii-1.4-ssl.md

 Description
 -----------
 Adds SSLv2/SSLv3/TLSv1 encryption support via the "-e ssl" argument.
-It will use a default port of 6697 unless a port is been specified with the "-p" flag.
+It will use a default port of 6697 unless a port has been specified with the "-p" flag.

 Authors
 -------